cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

 </CodeGroup>

-After you accept to send the transaction, it should complain and the result includes:
+After you accept sending the transaction, it should complain with the result including:

 ```txt
 ...